Jay-Patel-Engineer/Jay-Patel-Engineer.github.io/_projects/RC Aircraft/index.md

 ---
 layout: post
 title: Design and Analysis of a Prototype RC Aircraft
-description: A RC aircraft developed by a small team of individuals in an effort to more thorougly understand important aircraft metrics.
-The design explores all relavant aircraft metrics including the initial modeling, static stability, dynamic stability, and steady longitudinal flight.
+description: An RC aircraft developed by a small team of individuals in an effort to more thoroughly understand important aircraft metrics.
+The design explores all relevant aircraft metrics, including the initial modeling, static stability, dynamic stability, and steady longitudinal flight.
 skills:
 - CAD Modeling
 - XFLR5